vukics/cppqed/doc/index.rst

+.. |cppqed| replace:: C++QED

+..
+  image:: figures/logoCppQED.svg
+  :alt: C++QED
+  :width: 20

 ********************************************************
 C++QED: a framework for simulating open quantum dynamics
 ********************************************************

 **C++QED is a highly flexible framework for simulating open quantum dynamics.
 It allows users to build arbitrarily complex interacting quantum systems from elementary free subsystems and interactions, and simulate their time evolution with a number of available time-evolution drivers.**

 =============
 Documentation
 =============

-To start to understand and use the framework on the highest level, consult the user guide.
+To start to understand and use the framework on the highest level, consult the :doc:`User Guide <tutorial>`.
 This will allow for building simulations using the already existing modules and elementary systems as building blocks.

 .. toctree::
    :maxdepth: 2

    User Guide <tutorial>

-To be able to write new modules representing elementary free subsystems or interactions, consult the following guide:
+To be able to write new modules representing elementary free subsystems or interactions, consult the :doc:`Element Guide <elementGuide>`.

 .. toctree::
    :maxdepth: 2